 How do I ask for help?

-We accept requests for help directly from you - the person who needs equipment - or your family or local professionals already providing support to you.
-If you’re of school age we prefer to receive a referral from your family rather than your school or other professionals.
+We accept requests for help directly from you - the person who needs equipment.
+If you’re of school age we prefer to receive a referral from your family.
 The best way to contact us is through this form on our website.
 If you’re unable to do this yourself, please ask someone to complete the form on your behalf.

 What happens then?

 Once we've had a look at your request, we'll do our best to either help you ourselves if we can, or suggest other sources of help.
 If we can help, our therapists will contact you to discuss your challenges and gaming aspirations and, if appropriate, arrange a visit at our Games Room in Oxfordshire.
 If you are unable to travel to see us, we could potentially arrange to travel to see you if you live in the UK.